-Fake American: A half-Puerto Rican street kid from New York City would be unlikely to refer to money as "notes and coins".
+- Fake American: A half-Puerto Rican street kid from New York City would be unlikely to refer to money as "notes and coins".
 But he does anyway in "The Grand Parade of Lifeless Packaging".
-And in the next song ("Back in N.Y.C.") he says "progressive hypocrites" instead of "liberal hypocrites" — "progressive" wouldn't become a common term in America for another fifteen or twenty years.
+And in the next song ("Back in N.Y.C.") he says "progressive hypocrites" instead of "liberal hypocrites" — "progressive" wasn't the common term in America at the time.

-For starters, Peter Gabriel insisted on writing all of the lyrics himself, feeling that a consistent story would be necessary.
+- For starters, Peter Gabriel insisted on writing all of the lyrics himself, feeling that a consistent story would be necessary.
 At the time, his marriage was in trouble and his newborn daughter was in an incubator.
-This led to most of the music being written in his absence by the Banks/Rutherford/Collins trio.
+This led to most of the music being written in his absence by the rest of the band.

-In the middle of the album sessions, Gabriel received an offer to work with William Friedkin on a movie screenplay, and couldn't see why the rest of the band thought leaving in the middle of an album session might be a bad thing.
-When the others found out, they told their manager Tony Smith had to call Friedkin and get him to back off, which led to discontent on Gabriel's part.
+- In the middle of the album sessions, Gabriel received an offer to work with William Friedkin on a movie screenplay, and couldn't see why the rest of the band thought leaving in the middle of an album session might be a bad thing.
+When the others found out, they told their manager Tony Smith, who had to call Friedkin and get him to back off, which led to discontent on Gabriel's part.
 Gabriel made it clear he was leaving the band, although he stayed to do the live tour.
 The film project never came to pass because of that.

 - Due to stress from being creatively sidelined on the album and his own failing marriage, Steve Hackett snapped a wineglass in his hand during rehearsals, injuring tendons in his thumb and delaying the start of the tour.
-After some juggling of venue dates, this meant the first wing performed was the American wing, where the album hadn't been released yet.
+After some juggling of venue dates, this meant the first leg of the tour was to be in America, where the album hadn't been released yet.
 Ticket sales went "meh."
-Hackett would record his first solo album shortly after the tour, and leave the band within two years.
+Hackett would record his first solo album (Voyage Of The Acolyte) shortly after the tour, and would leave the band three years later, in 1977.

-In the end, the album tanked on the charts, was savaged by critics and fans alike, and the band lost their ass on the tour, as well as their lead singer, nearly causing a break-up.
+- In the end, the album tanked on the charts, was savaged by critics and fans alike, and the band lost their ass on the tour, as well as their lead singer, nearly causing a break-up.
 For obvious reasons, almost all the members of the band treated it as an Old Shame for many years, only beginning to warm up to it much later when they could put the stress of creating it behind them.
 (As a sort of belated consolation, the album did eventually go gold.)